How to be a more ethical Amazon shopper during the pandemic - KEYT | KCOY

 Amazon workers at several of its warehouses have protested in recent weeks, alleging the company has mishandled its response to coronavirus.
 Some of the concerns include what workers say is pressure to work longer hours at some facilities, inadequate social distancing measures, a lack of worker screening for possible coronavirus symptoms and access to protective gear.
 Amazon is also facing an investigation from the Occupational Safety and Health Administration into its warehouse near Hazleton, Pennsylvania.

-On its website, Amazon said it has started implementing warehouse worker temperature checks, provided more protective gear, increased worker pay by $2 an hour and doubled its overtime pay.
-Amazon has said in previous statements that its workers “are heroes fighting for their communities and helping people get critical items they need in this crisis.”
+On its website, Amazon said it has started implementing warehouse worker temperature checks, provided more protective gear, increased worker pay by $2 an hour, doubled its overtime pay and added additional safety measures.

+“Nothing is more important than the health and safety of our teams,” an Amazon spokesperson told CNN Business on Friday.
+“To date, we’ve made over 150 significant process changes at sites around the world to ensure the health and safety of our teams.”

 For customers who may feel uneasy about these workplace issues but are desperate for household goods, there are a range of options to shop more consciously, from avoiding unnecessary purchases on the platform and tipping Amazon’s grocery delivery workers handsomely to buying more from local stores online.
 But there are conflicting views on whether the best way to be an ethical shopper at this moment means not shopping from Amazon at all, especially given its position as one of the biggest hirers during a severe labor market crunch.